Vegetarianism: Choline

 Choline is a nutrient that helps transfer signals between nerve cells and is involved in liver function.
 It is highest in dairy foods and meat but it is possible to be obtained through a vegan diet.

+Plant-based sources of choline include roasted soybeans, shiitake mushrooms, potatoes, beans, nuts, seeds, and cruciferous vegetables.

 Ethics and diet

 General

 With regard to the ethics of eating meat, scholars consider vegetarianism an ideology and a social movement.
 Ethical reasons for choosing vegetarianism vary and are usually predicated on the interests of non-human animals.
 In many societies, controversies and debates have arisen over the ethics of eating animals.
 Some people, while not vegetarians, refuse to eat the flesh of certain animals due to cultural taboo, such as cats, dogs, horses or rabbits.
 Others support meat eating for scientific, nutritional and cultural reasons, including religious ones.
 Some meat eaters abstain from the meat of animals reared in particular ways, such as factory farms, or avoid certain meats, such as veal or foie gras.
 Some people follow vegetarian or vegan diets not because of moral concerns involving the raising or consumption of animals in general, but because of concerns about the specific treatment and practices involved in the processing of animals for food.
 Others still avoid meat out of concern that meat production places a greater burden on the environment than production of an equivalent amount of plant protein.
 Ethical objections based on consideration for animals are generally divided into opposition to the act of killing in general, and opposition to certain agricultural practices surrounding the production of meat.

+Within the Jain ethical framework, the prohibition against eating meat extends beyond the physical act of killing (dravya-himsa) to the psychological intent behind it (bhava-himsa).
+This is academically illustrated through the classical Jain narrative of King Yashodhara and the dough rooster.
+In this ethical parable, a king compromises with a demand for ritual animal sacrifice by offering a rooster made of flour.
+However, Jain theology dictates that because the psychological intent to kill was present, the spiritual degradation was identical to killing a living creature.
+Scholars note that this narrative was historically utilized to establish that the institutionalization of meat-eating corrupts the psychological purity of a society, regardless of who physically butchers the animal.